jasonkboise/docker-hook/README.md

 # docker-hook

-> Automatic Docker Deployment via [Webhooks](https://docs.docker.com/docker-hub/repos/#webhooks)
+> Automatic Docker Deployment via GitHub Repository [Webhooks](https://docs.github.com/en/rest/repos/webhooks)

 `docker-hook` listens to incoming HTTP requests and triggers your specified command.

 NOTE: This is a fork of the original docker-hook repository that only listens to the GitHub repository webhook, and will only trigger your specified command if your repository:
 1. Has a workflow
-2. The workflow completes successfully after a commit
+2. The workflow completes successfully
+3. The workflow completes on your specified branch

 ## Features